-More specifically, the Keysmen Shed provides:
+The Keysmen Shed provides:

 The Keysmen Shed has a fully equipped workshop and kitchen where men can spend time with each other, swap yarns, use wood and other materials to produce various products using a variety of tools.

-All men are very welcome.
+All men are very welcome to join.

-During 2014/2015, the Keysmen Shed was able to undertake a substantial refurbishment project, thanks to the generous support of the Victorian Government (Department of Human Services) with a grant of $21,000, and the Australian Communities Foundation (Slater & Gordon) with a grant of $3,516 for adjustable workbenches.
+During 2014/2015, the Keysmen Shed was able to undertake a substantial refurbishment project, thanks to the generous support of the Victorian Government (Department of Health & Human Services) with a grant of $21,000, and the Australian Communities Foundation (Slater & Gordon) with a grant of $3,516 for adjustable workbenches.
 The total project cost was just over $35,000, including labour of the Keysmen Shed and funds from KLC.
 The project incorporated: Workroom being cleared of redundant equipment, cupboards, benches and shelving; introduction of six new adjustable workbenches (with electrical outlets from ceiling); new shed for community bus; garage floor sealed; garage door fitted; electrical work for both workroom and new garage; asphalt for disability parking outside shed laid; signage; final clean-up.
 The project was managed by the Keysmen Shed Committee, with logistical and financial assistance from the Keysborough Learning Centre.

-During 2019/2020, the Keysmen Shed was again extended with a total project cost of $60,000, incorporating another generous grant from the Victorian Government (Department of Human Services) for $24,000 and funds from KLC of $36,000.
-This project extended the meeting & recreation area of the shed by 8 metres, and will allow the increasing numbers to all be comfortably seated for meals and activities.
+During 2019/2020, the Keysmen Shed was again extended with a total project cost of approximately $60,000, incorporating another generous grant from the Victorian Government (Department of Health & Human Services) for $24,000 and funds from KLC of $36,000.
+This project extended the meeting & recreation area of the shed by 8 metres, and will allow all be comfortably seated for meals and activities.
 This project was outsourced to building contractors, with oversight and financial assistance from the Keysborough Learning Centre.